 Daniel Scheuble - Treasurer

-Daniel resides in Florida with his wife, Jill, and two children.
+Daniel resides in Florida with his wife, Jill, and has three children.
 Prior to joining the ESMA board, he visited EGCH three times.
-It was during these visits that he developed a heart and passion for the ministry of ESMA.
-In the past, he served as the Executive Director of the Sister Parish Ministry of Our Lady Star of the Sea Catholic Church in Ponte Vedra, Florida.
-He also served as Chief Operating Officer and Executive Vice-President of Lender Processing Services in Jacksonville, Florida.
+During these visits he developed a heart and passion for the ministry of ESMA.
+Previously, he served as the Executive Director of the Sister Parish Ministry of Our Lady Star of the Sea Catholic Church in Ponte Vedra, Florida.
+He also served as Chief Operating Officer and Executive Vice President of Lender Processing Services in Jacksonville, Florida.
 Daniel holds an MBA from Northeastern University and an undergraduate degree in Business Administration and Computer Science from Christopher Newport University.

 Ellen Roemke - Director

 Ellen was born, raised, and presently resides in Fort Wayne, Indiana.
 She has two children and four grandchildren.
 Ellen has been passionate about missions for many years, having served both locally and abroad.
 God captured her heart for the people of Ethiopia during her first visit in 2008.
 And in 2012, she returned to serve for four months where she fell in love with the ministry at EGCH.
 Presently, Ellen is the Volunteer Director at Erin’s House for Grieving Children in Fort Wayne, Indiana, in the capacity of recruiting and training the more than 150 volunteers that serve grieving families in the community.

 Shaun Havelaar - Director